Adapted for the Internet from:

 Bostrom predicts that Man is going to evolve in a very swift geological period of time.
 We will develop

-the brain, and use this now unlimited vigor and intelligence to create the 'infinite' technology Kurzweil talks
+perhaps the brain, and use this now unlimited vigor and intelligence to create the 'infinite' technology

-about.
-What has happened while you were going about your daily chores is that Bostrom et al extrapolated
+Kurzweil talks about.
+What has happened while you were going about your daily chores is that Bostrom

-the concept of evolution, mixed it with technology, peppered it with Mathematical Physics, and synthesized
+et al extrapolated the concept of evolution, mixed it with technology, peppered it with Mathematical Physics,

 It appears that his crystal ball gets nebulous thereafter because Bostrom and his followers cannot tell us

-relativist automatically.
+automatically.
 Maybe the metal and the wires will evolve into flesh and blood.
 Who knows?
+Certainly, there

-Certainly, there are idiots known as extropists who take it one step further and dispose of the body almost
+are idiots known as extropists who take it one step further and dispose of the body almost completely.
+They

 " Natasha's design connotes something much more spectacular.
 It's message points